alpizano/spring-REST-API/README.md

 # Spring REST API
 This is a Spring Java REST API that will persist to a PostgreSQL database.
+For this means of this small project, the API will be for holding **Film** data, that is with attributes such as id, description, title, rating, author, etc...
+You can edit the code to fit whatever need you have.

 This application will use an embedded Apache Tomcat server.
 There are many uses for a RESTful API, currently, I have this REST API running as a backend application behind my Apache Server that is serving my portfolio website at http://alpizano.me.
 To do this similiar setup, you would need to setup a **reverse proxy** to re-route all traffic coming into port 80 (HTTP) to your backend service of your choice.